vre-hub/vre-hub.github.io/docs/rucio.md

 # The Rucio Data Lake

-The Data Lake infrastructure is made up of distributed Storage Elements and of a reliable framework to upload and transfer data between them.
+The ESCAPE Data Lake infrastructure is made up of distributed Storage Elements and of a reliable framework to upload and transfer data between them.
 An overview of the available Rucio Storage Elements (RSEs) can be found in the [Grafana monitoring dashboard](https://monit-grafana-open.cern.ch/d/PJ65OqBVz/vre-rucio-events?orgId=16), which are useful to inspect the RSE transfer details.

 ![image](../static/img/monit.png)